bitstorm/modern-webdev-wicket/README.md

 </dependency>
 ```

-The main dependency is probably the one on [Wicket and Spring Boot integration project](https://github.com/MarcGiffing/wicket-spring-boot) (artifactId _wicket-spring-boot-starter_) which lay the foundation for our application.
+The main dependency is probably the one on [Wicket and Spring Boot integration project](https://github.com/MarcGiffing/wicket-spring-boot) (artifactId _wicket-spring-boot-starter_) which lays the foundation for our application.
 The other dependencies are for Hazelcast integration with Spring and Wicket and for web session clustering.

 Now let's look at the code starting with the configuration required to create an _HazelcastConfig_ instance for our application.
 This is basically the code used in the official [Hazelcast tutorial](https://docs.hazelcast.com/tutorials/spring-session-hazelcast)